 The TrainForTrade programme combines face-to-face activities with on-line courses.
 Experience shows that the quality of face-to-face seminars increases (in terms of trainees participation and learning results) when trainees have first been introduced to the relevant subject matter through an e-learning course.
 The programme emphasises that the pedagogic aspects of training should not be undermined by technology.
 At the same time, the use of ICTs as a tool for knowledge-sharing increases the number of beneficiaries while reducing the cost.

 Experience shows that with adult trainees the learning results are better in a group environment, compared to when trainees are undertaking distance-learning activities alone.
 Due to this fact, during the TrainForTrade distance-learning courses trainees are gathered in a fully equipped room and chat rooms and forums are used to facilitate exchange with the instructors.

 Training the local distance-learning tutor

 The TrainForTrade programme emphasises the importance of developing local services for local people by local people.
 One essential element of the TrainForTrade programme is to train local tutors to moderate and locally manage the distance learning deliveries.
 The identification of a training centre and a local tutor is key to having an impact during the course delivery.
 During the training of technical tutor’s course, a local tutor learns the process of TrainForTrade course delivery and the different pedagogic strategies that he should use to facilitate the delivery.

 Meeting the needs of beneficiaries

 The choice of training methods and technology will always depend on the local technical reality in the beneficiary country.
-The TrainForTrade programme uses Moodle, a Free and Open Source Learning Management System, based on a Linux platform, in order to facilitate the sharing of information and technology in an efficient and cost-effective manner.
+The TrainForTrade programme uses Moodle Environment, a Free and Open Source Learning Management System, based on a Linux platform, in order to facilitate the sharing of information and technology in an efficient and cost-effective manner.